Screensaver Operations for Windows

 USER settings are stored under HKEY_CURRENT_USER (HKCU) at HKEY_CURRENT_USER\Software\GrimAdmin.com\Screensaver Operations.

--This is very useful if you want to use scripts or Group Policy Preferences to push out settings to your users.
+-This is very useful if you want to use scripts, Group Policy Preferences, or the included ADMX files to push out settings to your users.

 -Since users can change USER settings, they cannot be enforced (you can still overwrite their stored registry settings).